google/go-cloud/wire/README.md

 signature, then Wire generates the function's body.

 An injector is declared by writing a function declaration whose body is a call to `wire.Build`.
-The return values don't matter, as they will be ignored in the generated code.
+The return values don't matter as long as they are of the correct type.
+The values themselves will be ignored in the generated code.
 Let's say that the above providers were defined in a package called `example.com/foobarbaz`.
 The following would declare an injector to obtain a `Baz`: